Last Updated on

 The telescopes we reviewed have differences in type, mount, and aperture size, but the one thing they have in common is that they’re all good for beginners.

-To find the right model, focus on your individual needs.
+To find the best telescope under $300 that meets your needs, focus on your individual requirements.
 Determine what objects you’d like to see in space, and what kind of telescope provides the best chances of clear images of those objects.
 Consider whether you’re going to do any photography or will be able to make use of a computerized system.

 Look for models with matching features, then get the lowest-priced model.
 It has what you need for a good experience, at the best price.

-Hopefully, our reviews and our guide have helped you get the telescope that will keep you gazing into the heavens.
+Hopefully, our reviews and our guide have helped you find the best telescope under $300!

 Decided that you have a bigger budget?
 We’ve also created a top 5 of telescopes that cost under $500.